Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 - After installation, check for any damage to the installed material; document any rejections.

 - Check posts for damage during the driving process.
-If ground conditions are such that the post cannot be driven without being damaged, ensure the contractor drills pilot holes.
+If ground conditions are such that the post cannot be driven without being damaged, verify that the contractor drills pilot holes.

 - After the post is set, verify that any space around it is filled with rock-free earth and that it holds the post securely in position.